 I love how all the blank pages represent a fresh new start, a new year and new possibilities of things to come.

 There are so many fun and useful planners out there, from free (that you print yourself) to expensive, everyone can find the right planner system to fit their personal needs.
-This is a great list of free, printable planner options.
-Kayse Pratt has also done extensive research on all the current planners out there if you want more variety.

 Once you choose and select your planner, though, you need to spend some time setting up your planner for the New Year.